Mieszko I: Marriages and issue

 She was for long time identified as Sigrid the Haughty (b.
-968/72 – d. c.
+968/972 – d. c.
 1016), wife of Eric the Victorious, King of Sweden, and then of Sweyn Forkbeard, King of Denmark, and the mother of Cnut the Great, King of Denmark, Norway and England.
 She was thought to be a child of Doubravka.
 This daughter's Polish name was incorrectly determined to be "Świętosława" and she has continued to be called that in historical discourse, despite no contemporary evidence suggesting this.
 Comprehensive comparison of Scandinavian, Polish and German sources suggests that Mieszko's daughter instead of being wife of two aforementioned kings, was married only to Sweyn, by whom she became mother of Cnut the Great, Harald II and Świętosława, and grandmother of Gunhild, the wife of Henry III, Holy Roman Emperor.
-She is known in Scandinavians sources as Gunhild of Wenden, and both this name and timeline suggests she was most likely the daughter of Oda, instead of Doubravka as was previously believed.
+She is known in Scandinavian sources as Gunhild of Wenden, and both this name and timeline suggest she was most likely the daughter of Oda, instead of Doubravka as was previously believed.